jrjoacir/template-ruby-grape-api/README.md

 In case you want to hide output docker information, you need to add *-d* parameter: ``` docker-compose up -d app ```.

-Done!
+**Done!**

-You are able to use API acessing http://localhost:3000.
+You are able to use your API acessing http://localhost:3000.
 Try to check healthcheck endpoint: http://localhost:3000/v1/healthcheck.

 Some information about containers:
 - **database**